c0de-fox/dotfiles/README.md

 ## Dependencies
 My dotfiles now include my personalized i3 configuration if you also run the i3wm.
+This is a bit outdated, so you can err on the side of caution and install other stuff as it's needed

 * [i3-gaps](https://github.com/Airblader/i3) WM
 * [i3blocks](https://github.com/vivien/i3blocks) i3bar scheduler